-Former Palestinian security minister Mohamed Dahlan (L) speaks to reporters outside the offices of the Palestine Liberation Organisation, 8 November 2004.
+Former Palestinian Security Minister Mr. Mohamed Dahlan (L) speaks to reporters outside the offices of the Palestine Liberation Organization, 8 November 2004.
 AFP Photo/Jamal Aruri

-PSE91 - Mohamed Yusuf Chaker Dahlan
+PSE-91 - Mohamed Yusuf Chaker Dahlan

-- ✓ Failure to respect parliamentary immunity - √ Violation of freedom of opinion and expression - ✓ Lack of due process at the investigation stage - ✓ Lack of fair trial proceedings
+- ✓ Failure to respect parliamentary immunity - ✓ Violation of freedom of opinion and expression. - ✓ Lack of due process at the investigation stage - ✓ Lack of fair trial proceedings

-Mr. Mohammad Yusuf Chaker Dahlan, a member of the Palestinian Legislative Council (PLC), was deprived of his parliamentary immunity and allegedly subjected to arbitrary proceedings when the Attorney-General launched an investigation against him on 3 January 2012 into allegations of corruption and embezzlement of public funds.
-At the Attorney-General's request, the President of the Palestinian National Authority (PNA), Mr. Mahmoud Abbas, issued a decision on the same day ordering the lifting of Mr. Dahlan's parliamentary immunity by decree.
-Prior to the lifting of his parliamentary immunity, Mr. Dahlan was expelled from his party, Fatah, in October 2011, over alleged corruption and attempted coup.
+Mr. Mohammad Yusuf Chaker Dahlan, a member of the Palestinian Legislative Council (PLC), was deprived of his parliamentary immunity and allegedly subjected to arbitrary proceedings when the Attorney General launched an investigation against him on 3 January 2012 into allegations of corruption and embezzlement of public funds.
+At the Attorney General's request, the President of the Palestinian National Authority (PNA), Mr. Mahmoud Abbas, issued a decision on the same day ordering the lifting of Mr. Dahlan's parliamentary immunity by decree.
+Prior to the lifting of his parliamentary immunity, Mr. Dahlan was expelled from his party, Fatah, in October 2011, over alleged corruption and an attempted coup.

 In 2013, having criticized the Palestinian security establishment, Mr. Dahlan was also charged with defaming and insulting the State's institutions.
 On 6 March 2014, the Ramallah Magistrates' Court sentenced Mr. Dahlan in absentia to two years of imprisonment on the defamation-related charges.
 The Corruption Crimes Court in turn, sentenced Mr. Dahlan on 7 December 2016 to three years of imprisonment and a fine of US\$ 16 million.
-Mr. Dahlan has been living in the United Arab Emirates (Abu Dhabi) in self-exile since 2011 and is unable to travel to Palestine for fear of imprisonment.
-He is reportedly facing acts of intimidation as Fatah has launched several campaigns to damage his reputation in Palestine.
+Mr. Dahlan has been living in the United Arab Emirates (Abu Dhabi) in self-